zlice/fallout3_speed_disect/README.md

 ## Patched Forced Waits

-Find where dispatch is done for animation loading and put a call to 'sleep'?
+Find where dispatch is done for animation loading and put a 'sleep'?
 This would make every load slower by checking every animation load against the first person SC related animations and is probably counter productive.
+If it worked at all.

 ## Auto-thread mover (ThreadOverseer)